kyma-project/test-infra/docs/prow/presets.md

 # Presets

-This document contains the list of all Presets available in the [`config.yaml`](../../prow/config.yaml).
+This document contains the list of all Presets available in the [`config.yaml`](../../prow/config.yaml) file.
 Use them to define ProwJobs for your components.

 | Name                               | Description                                                                                                                                                     |
 | ---------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |